suryast/CFA-SS-Portfolio/README.md

 # Website Project:: Portfolio

+Preview can be found on http://cfa-ss-portfolio.herokuapp.com – this project will be regularly updated and moved to http://setiyaputra.me

 This is a website created for CFA Sydney bootcamp – term 1.
 The brief for this project is the following:
   - Create a website for personal portfolio using skills learnt to date: css, html, a bit of rails
   - Build prototype that can be expanded further to include new portfolio items